 So it can be used to connect centralized applications to a variety of distributed data sources.
 But as these resources become more diversified and distributed the natural question that arises is….how is all of this secured?
 And is that security as strong as legacy technologies such as VPN.

 First, because Data Meshes are purpose-built for connecting applications and data between multiple organizations, they inherently solve different (and more complex) problems than a run of the mill VPN.

 Securing the transit of data between different organizations presents challenges that don’t exist when one organization owns both sides of a networked connection (ie. branch-to-branch networking).
-This is a unique challenge that differentiates a Data Mesh.

 It is for this use case that Trustgrid’s Data Mesh Platform built many of its security features.

 What does this mean?
 It means that every element of the platform has been built around securing sensitive data, from least privileged access to encryption to the maintenance of the system.